You have until February to apply for a MIPS Exception!

 - Earn a score of at least 45 points across two, three or four performance categories OR

-- Apply for an exception!
+- Be granted an exception!

-If the COVID-19 pandemic and/or recent storms prevent a MIPS eligible clinician or group from collecting 2020 MIPS data, they can submit an application to have all, some or one of the MIPS performance scores reweighted to 0%.
+If the COVID-19 pandemic and/or recent storms prevent a MIPS eligible clinician or group (outside of Louisiana) from collecting 2020 MIPS data, they can submit an application to have all, some or one of the MIPS performance scores reweighted to 0%.
 In turn, instead of a penalty (negative payment adjustment), an eligible clinician or group would receive a neutral or 0% payment adjustment in 2022.

-- The application does not require documentation or “proof” of the circumstances.
+At this time, the COVID-19 pandemic is not considered a CMS emergency for purposes of an automatic exemption, but it can be an extreme and uncontrollable circumstance and can be the basis for a MIPS exception, but they have to apply.
+The application does not require documentation or “proof” of the circumstances.
 However, retain documentation for your own records and for data validation or audit purposes.

-- Most providers are receiving decisions back within 24 hours of submitting applications.
+- Most providers are receiving decisions back within minutes of submitting applications.